 • Route: Shibuya – Tsukiji – Katase-Enoshima – Minatomirai – Roppongi – Shibuya

-• Your day: With an early start at Tsukiji Fish Market (or Toyosu), you can then explore the little island of Enoshima before enjoying dinner in Yokohama’s Chinatown—paired with the beautiful evening views of Minato-mirai.
+• Your day: With an early start at Tsukiji Fish Market (or Toyosu), you can then explore the little island of Enoshima before enjoying dinner in Yokohama’s Chinatown — paired with the beautiful evening views of Minato-mirai.
 If you have the energy, why not have a night out in Roppongi before heading home?
-If you don’t mind spending a few extra yen to get to Kamakura on the Enoshima Electric Railway, you can squeeze them both in before dinner—it’s 20 minutes and costs ¥260 one way.

-• Price without the pass: The same day would cost you ¥3,130 with the occasional JR train thrown in, which is pretty good even if you do spend the extra to visit Kamakura (which you definitely should).
+• Price without the pass: The same day would cost you ¥2,840, which is pretty good even if you do spend the extra to visit Kamakura (which you definitely should).

 • Japan castle